genostack/Creating-a-blast-database-with-python/README.md

 ## Project workflow
 - Run a local blast with a query proteome against a subject proteome.
 Conduct a reciprocal blast.
+Full species proteome or genome sequences can be obtained from NCBI's blast database [here](ftp://ftp.ncbi.nlm.nih.gov/blast/db/).
+For this project we used species proteomes in FASTA format.
 - Parse blast results for top hit alignment pairs, and load into relational database as a table.
 - Create tables and initialize a new database for both species' proteomes.
 - Create program files to access the database and extract information from relevant rows, in order to answer project questions.

 ## Future directions for this project
-* Create a better front end for user query
+* Create a better front end for user query.
-* Upgrade relational database usage from SQLite studio to MySQL
+* Upgrade relational database usage from SQLite studio to MySQL.
+* Upload program that allows you to run command line local blast through python.

 ## Contact information
 If there are any questions about this project, feel free to contact me at wongak626@gmail.com